SparseLinearAlgebra/spbla/docs/joss/paper.md

 Finally, we plan to generalize computational kernels and primitives in order to support arbitrary types and operations, defined by user.
-This step will allow defining custom elements, operations and functions, which will be executed on GPU similarly as it is done for predefined Boolean values.
+This step will allow defining custom elements and functions, which will be executed on GPU similarly as it is done for predefined Boolean values.

 # Acknowledgements

 Work on the `SPbLA` project was supported by a grant from JetBrains Research.

 # References